Canary Island Date Palm (Phoenix canariensis) Care Indoors, Propagation and Common Problems

 Fruit

-The Canary Island Date Palm fruit is an oval, yellow to orange, edible 2 cm drupe with a large seed.
+Canary Island Date Palm fruit is an oval, yellow to orange, edible 2 cm drupe with a large seed.
 It resembles a small, thin-fleshed date.

 Toxicity

-However, Pineapple palm bears sharp spines at the base of the frond which are extremely sharp and toxic.
+However, it bears sharp spines at the base of the frond which are extremely sharp and toxic.
 They often snap off once they penetrate the skin and may cause pain and swelling in the affected part of the body.
+Always wear leather gloves, eye protection and thick clothing when handling this palm.

 Related Plants